Nessi-datatool/nessi/docs/workflow_orchestration.md

 - **Failure Handling**: Configure whether to fail workflows based on quality scores or rule failures
 - **Authentication**: Secure communication with Nessi.dev API using API keys
 - **Observability**: Metrics collection and structured logging for monitoring and debugging
+- **Error Handling and Retries**: Configurable retry mechanisms with exponential backoff for API failures
+- **Authentication Enhancements**: Support for OAuth 2.0 and environment variable-based configuration

 ## Apache Airflow Integration